Social Media Is Eating Itself — Just Look At The Meta Selfie

 “

-The popularisation of the meta selfie feels like a departure from the effortful and contrived content that influencer fatigue is built on.
+The popularization of the meta selfie feels like a departure from the effortful and contrived content that influencer fatigue is built on.

 ”

 And in comes the meta selfie, with its eerie surveillance-type feeling.
 Pixelated screens, face-identifying yellow frames, and the red record buttons remind viewers that they exist in this microcosm of technology and data.
-It checks out that Gen Z is then the generation least concerned with companies using their personal data — privacy takes a backseat in comparison to customisation and personalisation.
+It checks out that Gen Z is then the generation least concerned with companies using their personal data — privacy takes a backseat in comparison to customization and personalization.

 This trend says, we’re aware we’re being judged, but we don’t care.
 It says that we know we’re being watched and that our data is being mined, but we don’t care.
 It provokes viewers who eye-roll at the selfie generation, but is simultaneously poking fun at how vain it is perceived to be.